Johnny Ringo: Suicide

 Teamster James Yoast was hauling wood when he found Ringo's body on July 14 seated in "a bunch of five large black jack oaks growing up in a semicircle from one root, and in the center of them was a large flat rock which made a comfortable seat."
-He was "not more than 700 feet from Smith’s house" in West Turkey Creek Valley, near Chiricahua Peak in Arizona Territory.
+He was "not more than 700 feet from Smith's house" in West Turkey Creek Valley, near Chiricahua Peak in Arizona Territory.
 His body had already turned black from the desert heat.

 His feet were wrapped in strips of cloth torn from his undershirt.
 Ringo had lost his horse with his boots tied to the saddle.
 The coroner's report noted that "He had evidently traveled but a short distance in this foot gear."
 There was a bullet hole in his right temple and an exit wound at the back of his head.
 The fatal wound was upward at a 45-degree angle between the right eye and ear.
 His revolver was still in his right hand.

-According to the coroner's report, Ringo's Colt Single Action Army .45 revolver held five cartridges; the hammer rested on the empty chamber.
+According to the coroner's report, Ringo's Colt Single Action Army .45 revolver held five cartridges.
 A knife cut was found at the base of his scalp, as if "someone had cut it with a knife."
 His horse was found eleven days later about 2 mi away with Ringo's boots still tied to the saddle.
 A coroner's inquest officially ruled his death a suicide.

 Ringo's body is buried near the base of the tree where it was discovered.
 The grave is located on private land.
 A gate on a nearby road permits visitors to view the site.
 Despite the coroner's ruling and contemporaneous newspaper reports that Ringo had "frequently threatened to commit suicide, and that the event was expected at any time", alternative theories of doubtful plausibility about Ringo's death have been proposed over the years.
-Some assert that the lack of a powder burns on his head suggest he was shot from a distance.
-The coroner’s jury report does not mention the presence or absence of powder burns.
+Some assert that the lack of powder burns on his head suggest he was shot from a distance.
+The coroner's jury report does not mention the presence or absence of powder burns.
 Furthermore, Ringo's body was already turning black due to decomposition.

 Robert Boller, a member of the coroner's jury, wrote in 1934, "I showed [James Yoast] where the bullet had entered the tree on the left side.
 Blood and brains [were] oozing from the wound and matted his hair.
 There was an empty shell in the six-shooter and the hammer was on that.
 I called it a suicide fifty-two years ago, I am still calling it suicide.
-I guess I’m the last of the coroner’s jury."
+I guess I'm the last of the coroner's jury."